inventit/inventit.github.io/references/moat-java-api-document.md

 The following examples show the JDK 1.4 version of the above Examples.<br />

-1) This declaration means the method is performed synchronously and is expected for the object itself to be updated after the execution.
+1) This declaration means the method is performed synchronously.

 ```java
 public void associate(Map context) {